-Dedicated maintenance areas in the Support Facility will include a camera servicing area equipped with clean room spaces for working inside the cryostat that protects and cools the CCD detectors.
-The on-site service building will also house a dedicated cleaning and coating area (referred to as the coating plant), where the LSST mirrors will be initially coated, as well as washed and recoated periodically during Operations.
-The mirrors and camera are not expected to leave the mountain and will receive all necessary service at the summit facility during their entire operational life.
+Dedicated maintenance areas in the support facility include a camera servicing area equipped with clean room spaces for working inside the cryostat that protects and cools the CCD detectors.
+The facility also contains a dedicated cleaning and coating area (referred to as the coating plant), where the LSST mirrors will be initially coated, as well as washed and recoated periodically during Operations.
+The mirrors and camera are not expected to leave the mountain, and will receive all necessary service at the summit facility during their entire operational life.

 Financial support for Rubin Observatory comes from the National Science Foundation (NSF) through Cooperative Agreement No. 1258333, the Department of Energy (DOE) Office of Science under Contract No. DE-AC02-76SF00515, and private funding raised by the LSST Corporation.
 The NSF-funded Rubin Observatory Project Office for construction was established as an operating center under management of the Association of Universities for Research in Astronomy (AURA).
 The DOE-funded effort to build the Rubin Observatory LSST Camera (LSSTCam) is managed by the SLAC National Accelerator Laboratory (SLAC).